DOM02-L: Red Violet Red "Relaxed In Upstate Rain" LP

 Edition: 525 copies.
 Triple gatefold deluxe vinyl package, presented in white heavy weight textured-reverse cardboard and UVI red-violet ink.
 180 gram vinyl.

-Limited edition of 125 units, including handmade silkscreen poster.
+Limited edition of 125 units, including handmade silkscreen poster (sold out).

 Release date: November 21, 2011